Rickylht/Watcher/README.md

 # Watcher
 This is a overwatch gaming tool.
 It provides a platform for the overwatch players to check the heroes information, know about the newest updates and exchange their game strategies.
-It is suitable for both the veterans and newbee.
+It is suitable for both the veterans and newbie.